MarkS-intf/splinter/README.md

 # Splinter
 ### A TestRail to Jira Migration Tool

-This project allows you to easily migrate test cases from TestRail to Jira as new issues.
-This tool is written in Node.js and uses the TestRail and Jira REST APIs to fetch and create data respectively.
+This project allows you to easily migrate test cases from TestRail to Jira as new issues (what we know as tickets).
+It will copy and paste singular or bulk testrail tests.
+By default it takes a testrail folder ID.
+It also updates testrail references to help ensure a 1:1 relationship between Jira and Testrail.
+This tool is written in Node.js and uses the TestRail and Jira REST APIs to fetch, create, and update data respectively.

 ## Prerequisites